dais-ita/dais-ita.github.io/dais/clusters/cluster1.md

 * [Minimising Coalition Information Exchange](/1a10/)
 * [Vector Symbolic Architectures & Hyperdimensional Computing for Coalition Operations - An Overview](/1a11/)

-## Efficient learning in resource constrained networks
+## Efficient Learning in Resource Constrained Networks
 * [One Shot Federation for Coalition Model Sharing](/1b01/)
 * [Compressed Model Updates for Efficient Federated Learning](/1b02/)
 * [Distributed Coreset Construction for Efficient Machine Learning in Coalitions](/1b03/)